Istanbul

 Hagia Sophia

 537 CE Byzantine basilica → 1453 Ottoman mosque → 1934 museum → 2020 mosque again.
-Byzantine mosaics + Islamic calligraphy + 32m dome.
+The 32m dome was the world's largest enclosed space for ~500 years (until Cluny Abbey, 12th c.).
+Byzantine mosaics co-exist with Islamic calligraphy — a layered architectural history unique to Istanbul.
+Free entry since 2020 reconversion to mosque.

-Free entry Open except during 5 daily prayer times 1-2 hours
+Free entry (since 2020) Open except during 5 daily prayer times (30-45 min each) 1-2 hours

 Blue Mosque (Sultan Ahmed)